 Staying active plays a crucial part in staying healthy as we age.

 While many of us head to the gym to get our regular workouts in, some of us love to get a great sweat, stay active and fuel our competitive drives by playing sports.
 Sports are a great way to stay in shape, whether or not you play in a supervised league or in the park.
-While sports are great for building camaraderie with others and for maintaining the health of the body and mind, they can also be a common cause for a variety of different injuries.
+While sports are great for building camaraderie with others and for maintaining the health of the body and mind, they can also be a common cause of a variety of different injuries.

 What are the most common injuries?